allysonja/allysonja/README.md

 ### Hi!

-I'm Sonja (pronounced SO-nyah), a junior at Ohio State University studying Computer Information Science through the College of Arts and Sciences.
+I'm Sonja (pronounced SO-nyah), a senior at Ohio State University studying Computer Information Science through the College of Arts and Sciences.
 I'm minoring in Honors Math and Religious Studies.
 I've worked in front-end development and software development, and am trying to get into the game design industry.
 I've always had a passion for games and have always wanted to design and build them, but have only recently had the time to get integrated with it.
 Never too late though!

-I'm currently looking for an internship for Summer 2021.
+I'm currently looking for a full time position starting in Summer 2022.
 Check out my [resume](Sonja_Linton_Resume.pdf) or my [portfolio](https://allysonja.github.io), and feel free to peruse my github repos.
 I have a few fun projects here!

 #### Overview
 - 🔭 I’m currently working on school projects such as CSE 3902, Game Design Project.